Feyerabend/ABC80/emu2/02/README.md

 ![Monitor Help](./../../assets/images/monitorhelp.jpeg)

 #### Snake (dot graphics)

 *Do ants like snakes?
 Or do snakes even eat ants?
 A horrible or entertaining game for the ants ..*

 Load snake_dot.asm in the monitor (P), assemble with AS 8000, run with G 8000.
 Controls: W/S/A/D to steer, Ctrl-C to quit.

-The snake is a thin single-dot trail; food is a single pixel in a different corner of its cell.
-The mosaic dot encoding was verified by disassembling the ABC80 ROM at 22C5h, but SETDOT/CLRDOT are reimplemented from scratch--the ROM versions use RST 38h (BASIC interpreter trap) and cannot be called from standalone Z80 code.
-You would get trapped.
+The snake is a thin single-dot trail (ML dot, `$` = 0x24); food is a TR dot (`"` = 0x22) in the top-right corner of its cell; walls are full blocks (0x7F).
+SETDOT/CLRDOT are reimplemented from scratch — the ROM versions use RST 38h (BASIC interpreter trap) and cannot be called from standalone Z80 code.

 ![Snake](./../../assets/images/ants_dots.png)